Omlawrence24/creating-a-blog/README.md

   ## Usage
  This sites agenda is to allow the user to input info daily and have it stored in a local database to be retrieved.
-This siteb acts as a active self blog for info and daily input
+This site acts as an active self blog for info and daily input for the users writing realease.
   ## License
   MIT